elegantchaos/SkyrimCompiler/README.md

 All of this is really a means to an end - in that there are other tools that I want to write which will sit on top of this.
 As such, I aim to make the code in this library as accessible as possible, whilst still trying to keep the scope as narrow as possible.

 (* because that's what I use in my day job)

+### See Also

+The ultimate reason for doing all of this is to make some tools.

+As part of that work, I'm also making [a library to pack/unpack BSA files](https://github.com/elegantchaos/BSA).

+There are a number of tools that I have in mind, but the main one right now is something that provides a better way to install clothing/armour packs.

+The idea is to make a new way for authors to package up and publish just the basic resources for a piece of clothing or armour (models, textures, presets, etc).

+The user of the tool will then be able to install as many of these packs as they want.
+They will be able to select which items to include in the game.
+In addition the tool will take over responsibility for choosing how the items are delivered to the user, whether they are craftable, added to levelled lists, and so on.

+Once the user has made their choices, the tool will compile all of the clothing data into a single mod which can be installed/enabled in the normal way.

+This idea has some similarities to the way EasyNPC works, but with the addition of being a distribution platform.

 ### File Format